Proposition Bank I

 |Citation:||Palmer, Martha, et al. Proposition Bank I LDC2004T14.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2004.|

-All data is the result of double blind, adjudicated annotation.
+All data was subject to double blind, adjudicated annotation.

 There are two basic components to Propbank:

 - The Verb Lexicon.
 A frames file, consisting of one or more frame sets, has been created for each verb occuring in the Treebank.
 These files serve as a reference for the annotators and for users of the data.
 3,324 such files have been created, totalling about 5.5 MB of uncompressed data.

 - The Annotation.
 There are approximately 113,000 annotated verb tokens.
 These verb tokens include all those occurring in over one million words of the Wall Street Journal section of the Penn Treebank, excluding 'be' and auxiliary uses of 'do' and 'have.'
 There are annotations for over 3,200 unique verbs.
 These annotations are stored in a single file in standoff format, totalling ~9.6 MB of uncompressed data.